 Adam needed face-to-face, heart-to-heart help from someone who represented God.
 Adam needed his neighbor, Eve, because Satan was in the garden looking to lead his heart astray.
 If Adam fell into sin, Eve would lift him up by becoming his intercessor:

 Two are better than one, because they have a good reward for their toil.
 For if they fall, one will lift up the other; but woe to one who is alone and falls and does not have another to help. —Ecclesiastes 4:9–10 (NRSV)

-When the beautiful Eve appeared, the helper, designed by the hand of God, completing God’s enigmatic image, suddenly now God changed His mind about things being bad:
+When Eve appeared, the helper, designed by the hand of God, completing God’s enigmatic image, suddenly now God changed His mind about things being bad: